teelaunch-dev/cra-template/README.md

 ### Theming

-This theme is used to boost our productivity in the comming projects
+This theme is used to boost our productivity in the coming projects

 ### Authorization